Garmin Connect™ Customer ServiceGarmin

 3. Garmin Connect™ iPhone Images

-Garmin Connect™ is your one-stop source for health and fitness data.
-Whether you’re training for a race or tracking steps, it provides the information and inspiration you need to beat yesterday.
+The Garmin Connect™ app is your one-stop source for health and fitness data.
+Whether you’re training for a race, keeping active or just staying on top of your health, Garmin Connect provides the information and inspiration you need to reach your goals.

 Note: Continued use of GPS running in the background can dramatically decrease battery life.